Kittencal's Cheesy Sausage Or Spinach Manicotti (OMAC)

 Arrange stuffed shells in a single layer over sauce (yes you will be able to fit 14 stuffed shells in each pan!).

-Top each pan with one jar of sauce (3 cups of sauce over each pan).
+Top each pan with one jar of sauce (3 cups or a little more of pasta sauce over each pan).

 Sprinkle remaining 2 cups Italiano blend cheese or mozzarella cheese over the top, then cover very tightly with foil.
 Bake 1 hour.